Based Apps

 Good fits

-- Consumer apps
+- Consumer apps with many concurrent active users

-- Trading or product suites
+- Trading venues or product suites

 When not to use it